Fleming (noble family): History

-Its first certainly known male ancestor, Knight Peder Klasson (Sir Peder Fleming), is documented living yet in 1406.
+Its first certainly known male ancestor, Knight Peder Klasson (Sir Peder Fleming), is documented as being alive in 1406.
 He came from Denmark to Sweden during the early reign of king Eric XIII of Sweden and is buried in the Riddarholm Church, Stockholm.
 He was probably son of a Claus Fleming who between 1331 and 1354 is mentioned as bailiff of Barth in the Pomeranian principality of Rügen (a Danish fief) and had in principle the same Coat of Arms.
 The name of the family denotes some of its origin to Flanders.
 When having first settled in the eastern part of Sweden (modern-day Finland), they soon became assimilated with the country, having married from among natives and grown into local societal activities.
 They inherited Louhisaari manor (in Swedish Villnäs) in Finland Proper (located in the modern-day municipality of Masku).

-The family was one of the most prominent in Finland at the end of Middle Ages.
+The family was one of the most prominent in Finland in the late Middle Ages and early modern period.

 The then head of the house, sir Lars Fleming (died 1562), governor of the Stockholm Palace, was among the first ones to ever be created friherre in Sweden, which took place in the coronation of Eric XIV of Sweden on 29 June 1561.
 Baron Lars got the title Baron of Nynes (Nynäs) from one of his maternally inherited manors.
 His male line became extinct on 5 January 1569.